Mission-Mars-Fourth-Horizon-Org/Mission-Briefings/AzureFunctions/readme.md

     ![](images/ob2-testfunc-step2.png)

-3. To trigger execution of the same function from another browser window or tab, copy the **Function URL** value from the **Develop** tab and paste it in a browser address bar, then append the query string value `&name=yourname` and press enter.
+3. To trigger execution of the same function from another browser window or tab, copy the **Function URL** value, by clicking the "Get Function URL" link, and paste it in a browser address bar, then append the query string value `&name=yourname` and press enter.
 The same information is written to the logs and the browser displays the "hello" response as before.

 ---